decaporg/decap-cms/website/content/docs/nextjs.md

 ---
-title: Using Netlify CMS with NextJS
+title: NextJS
-weight: 35
+weight: 20
 group: guides
 ---

 This guide will help you get started using Netlify CMS with NextJS.

-## Create a new NextJS site
+## Creating a new project
-Let's repeat some of the basics of setting up a simple NextJS project (check out [http://nextjs.org/learn](nextjs.org/learn) for a more detailed version).
+Let's repeat some of the basics of setting up a simple NextJS project (check out [nextjs.org/learn](http://nextjs.org/learn) for a more detailed version).

 ```bash
 # Create new directory and navigate into it